KL13NT/iamnabil/blog/TimeManagement2.md

 Don't let your extremely-productive self take control, and don't let your extremely-procrastinating self take control either. _Burnout_ is a thing that you want to avoid **at all costs**.
 Accept that it's _more terrifying to fail than it is to succeed_, and take control of your life.

-> <span>Having fun is good.
+> Having fun is good.
 Having too much or too little fun is bad.
-Balance is key.</span>
+Balance is key.

 ## Final notes

 I just want to say that there will always be a challenge.
 Life will never be a straight line.
 There will always be a mountain to climb and it'll never be a safe-to-climb mountain.
 You'll fall.
 You'll get bashed in the face with the world's cruelest hammer.
 You'll feel down.
 But you should never let yourself sink eternally.

-> <span>I’ve never understood that concept, having something to fall back on.
+> I’ve never understood that concept, having something to fall back on.
 If I’m going to fall, I don’t want to fall back on anything, except my faith.
 I want to fall… forward.
-At least that way I’ll see what I’m about to hit.</span><br>
+At least that way I’ll see what I’m about to hit.
+>
-> — Denzel Washington
+> <cite>— Denzel Washington</cite>

 ## Icing on the cake

 Time to wrap this up now with a few inspirational and motivational talks that will take you to another dimension and one final quote.
 Please watch the first two videos, for your own sake.

-> <span>There is no passion to be found playing small—in settling for a life that’s less than the one you’re capable of living.</span><br>
+> There is no passion to be found playing small—in settling for a life that’s less than the one you’re capable of living.
+>
-> — Nelson Mandela
+> <cite>— Nelson Mandela</cite>

 - [This Is Why You Don't Succeed - Simon Sinek on The Millennial Generation (video)](https://youtu.be/xNgQOHwsIbg)
 - [Enter the cult of extreme productivity | Mark Adams | TEDxHSG (video)](https://youtu.be/2paoNvG5Nmo)